Aircraft carrier: United Kingdom

-Two 65,000-tonne Queen Elizabeth-class STOVL carriers which operate the F-35 Lightning II.
+Two 80,600-tonne (est. full load) Queen Elizabeth-class STOVL carriers which operate the F-35 Lightning II.
 HMS Queen Elizabeth was commissioned in December 2017 and HMS Prince of Wales in December 2019.

 Queen Elizabeth undertook her first operational deployment in 2021.
 Each Queen Elizabeth-class ship is able to operate around 40 aircraft during peacetime operations and is thought to be able to carry up to 72 at maximum capacity.
 As of the end of April 2020, 18 F-35B aircraft had been delivered to the Royal Navy and the Royal Air Force.
-"Full operating capability" for the UK's carrier strike capability had been planned for 2023 (2 squadrons or 24 jets operating from one carrier).
+"Full operating capability" for the UK's carrier strike capability had been planned for 2023 (two squadrons or 24 jets operating from one carrier).
 The longer-term aim remains for the ability to conduct a wide range of air operations and support amphibious operations worldwide from both carriers by 2026.
 They form the central part of the UK Carrier Strike Group.

-Future

 The Queen Elizabeth-class ships are expected to have service lives of 50 years.